 1. Boston College

-Boston College offers multiple Nursing degree programs that include a bachelor’s, master’s, doctor of nursing and a Ph.D program.
-The bachelor’s program is aimed at students who want to earn their Bachelor’s of Science in Nursing (BSN) degree, and does not offer the option to become a registered nurse (RN) prior to completing the program.
+Boston College offers multiple Nursing degree programs that include bachelor’s, master’s, doctor of nursing, and PhD programs.
+The bachelor’s program is aimed at students who want to earn their Bachelor of Science in Nursing (BSN) degree and does not offer the option to become a registered nurse (RN) prior to completing the program.
 There’s an opportunity to spend a semester abroad for international study during their junior year, and seniors can participate in global clinical experiences.
-Students may also be able to take graduate-level electives during junior and senior years.
+Students may also be able to take graduate-level electives during their junior and senior years.

 2. University of Massachusetts Amherst

-UMass Amherst’s Nursing program offers degrees including bachelor’s, master’s of science, DNP, and PhD programs along with undergraduate and graduate certificates.
+UMass Amherst’s Elaine Marieb College of Nursing offers degrees including bachelor’s, master’s of science, DNP, and PhD programs along with undergraduate and graduate certificates.
 Most of the nursing programs are campus only.
 Undergraduate degrees include a nursing major, accelerated BS in nursing, RN to BS online, and an undergraduate certificate for communicating more clearly with Spanish-speaking populations.
-Graduate degree programs include concentrations in clinical nurse leader, nursing education, and nursing studies.
+Graduate degree programs include concentrations in clinical nurse leadership, nursing education, and nursing studies.
 A PhD. is available for students who wish to participate in nursing research, and students in all programs have the option to work in research labs at any point during their education.

-University of Massachusetts Amherst (UMass Amherst) is the public flagship university of the University of Massachusetts.
-The school enrolls around 31,000 students each academic semester and offers associates, bachelors, masters and doctorate degrees.
+UMass Amherst is the public flagship university of the University of Massachusetts.
+The school enrolls around 31,000 students each academic semester and offers associate, bachelor’s, master’s, and doctorate degrees.
 Many students from UMass Amherst have gone on to earn prestigious awards and hold high office.
-The schools sport teams participate in the NCAA Division I FBS-Atlantic 10 conference.
+The school’s sports teams participate in the NCAA Division I FBS-Atlantic 10 conference.

 3. University of Massachusetts Lowell

-University of Massachusetts Lowell, or UMass Lowell, is a public research university and features a space-grant affiliation.
+The University of Massachusetts Lowell, or UMass Lowell, is a public research university and features a space-grant affiliation.
 The school has a Carnegie classification of R2 Doctoral Universities — high research activity.
 About 18,000 students enroll each academic year.
-The school offers over 120 bachelor degree majors, 43 masters degrees, and 25 doctoral degree programs.
-The school’s sports teams participate in the NCAA Division I America East conference.
+The school offers over 120 bachelor’s degree majors, 43 master’s degrees, and 25 doctoral degree programs.
+The school’s sports teams participate in the NCAA Division I America East Conference.